filecoin-project/lotus-docs/content/en/storage-providers/operate/daily-chores.md

 ## Compacting partitions

 Expired, removed and terminated sectors will be listed in your proving partition until you compact your partitions.
 To clean up a partition in a deadline we can use the `lotus-miner sectors compact-partitions` command.
-The network enforces a security measure that disallows compacting a partition in a deadline untill 1800 epochs (15 hours) have passed.
+The network enforces a security measure that disallows compacting a partition in a deadline until 1800 epochs (15 hours) have passed.
 This is to enforce that compacting a deadline cannot be used to prevent invalid posts from being disputed.

 The `lotus-miner sectors compact-partitions` also includes a safety measure that disallows compacting during a challenge window, or the prior challenge window.
 This is because compaction rearranges metadata, and if done too close to a windowPoSt it could cause you to miss a windowPost.